-Joan Didion Cast Off The Fictions of American Politics
+Joan Didion Cast Off the Fictions of American Politics

 Category: World Hits: 1

 I came to Joan Didion backwards, starting with the wry and savage essays of Political Fictions, and only later working my way backward through her oeuvre.
 It began in 2001.
 I was in college.
-It’s hard to remember now the terrifying political unanimity of that moment, the way that the deep popular cynicism and indifference of the post-Cold War, post-Clinton scandals evaporated on September 11, to be replaced by a furious national id that couldn’t brook the slightest deviation from a newly (at least, newly open) warlike national purpose.
-I was 20, a wannabe radical and political leftist, barely recovered from my more problematic adolescent dalliances with tendencies that we would later come to call the Alt-Right or the Post-Left.
+It’s hard to remember now the terrifying political unanimity of that moment, the way that the deep popular cynicism and indifference of the post–Cold War, post–Clinton scandals evaporated on September 11, replaced by a furious national identity that couldn’t brook the slightest deviation from a newly (at least, newly open) warlike national purpose.
+I was 20, a wannabe radical and political leftist, barely recovered from my more problematic adolescent dalliances with tendencies that we would later come to call the alt-right or the post-left.
 Political Fictions, which combined the aristocratic disdain for which Didion has been criticized (sometimes rightly, sometimes unfairly) with the needlepoint precision of observation and description for which she has been lauded, provided a diagnostic framework through which to view the great disruptions of the Bush era in continuity with the stage-managed spectacle of American politics that had preceded it.
-It was also very funny, especially in the chapters on Bob Woodward and Newt Gingrich, a quality that Didion’s critics and admirers both often underrate.
+It was also very funny—especially the chapters on journalist Bob Woodward and Former U.S. House Speaker Newt Gingrich—a quality that Didion’s critics and admirers both often underrate.
 It is astonishing to reflect that this weary, hilarious, incisive book was first published in America only a week after 9/11.

-Popularly, it was The Year of MagicalThinking, the first of Didion’s two late-career “grief memoirs,” that wrenched her image from the vitrine-like preservation of the woman in sunglasses, with the cigarette, leaning against the Corvette, into something more fully human, more embodied, capable of emotion, frail, and subject to the passage of time.
-But in my mind, it was the preceding book, Where I Was From, that most explicitly, and most intelligently, examined her sentimental and intellectual transformation over the course of her life and her career: “an exploration,” she called it, “into my own confusions about the place and the way which I grew up, confusions as much about America as about California, misapprehensions and misunderstandings so much a part of who I became that I can still to this day confront them only obliquely.”Her youthful Goldwater conservatism was tossed by the shoals of the counterculture and midlife anomie, as it broke up on the rocks of Ronald Reagan’s sublime idiocy and the shocking crimes of Iran-Contra.
+Popularly, The Year of MagicalThinking, the first of Didion’s two late-career “grief memoirs,” wrenched her image from the vitrine-like preservation of the woman in sunglasses, with the cigarette, leaning against the Corvette, into something more fully human, more embodied, capable of emotion, frail, and subject to the passage of time.
+But in my mind, the preceding book, Where I Was From, most explicitly and most intelligently examined her sentimental and intellectual transformation over the course of her life and career: “an exploration,” she called it, “into my own confusions about the place and the way which I grew up, confusions as much about America as about California, misapprehensions and misunderstandings so much a part of who I became that I can still to this day confront them only obliquely.”Her youthful Goldwater conservatism was tossed by the shoals of the counterculture and midlife anomie, as it broke up on the rocks of Ronald Reagan’s sublime idiocy and the shocking crimes of the Iran-Contra scandal.

 Read more https://newrepublic.com/article/164881/joan-didion-cast-off-fictions-american-politics